-A history of the ownership and land use of Kempt Field and adjoining land to the west (95 Durham Street "East Quarter")1, is summarised below:
+A history of the ownership and land use of Kempt Field and adjoining land to the west (95 Durham Street "East Quarter"), is summarised below:

 - Prior to 1928 the site was part of a much larger privately owned property. - In 1928, The Federal Brick Company purchased the land bounded by the railway, Forest Road, Durham Street, Roberts Lane and carried out extensive quarry operations during occupancy of the site as shown in the 1943 aerial photo in Figure 3. - Containers Packaging Pty Ltd bought most of the land owned by the Federal Brick Company in 1958.
 A factory was built on the western side of the property.
 The quarry remained on the eastern side of the property (Kempt Field site).
 This was used as an industrial landfill until about 1974. - In 1978 the site was subdivided into two lots (Lots 1 and 2 in DP596535).
 Lot 1 was resumed by the NSW Planning and Environment Commission under the State Planning Authority Act, 1963 (Government Gazette Notice 16 June 1978).
 On 28 September 1978 Lot 1 was placed under the Care, Control and Management of the Municipality of Hurstville in accordance with the State Planning Authority Act, 1963.
+The gazettal notice requires Council to seek consent prior to the erection of any building or structure.